raymax0x/job-mvp/README.md

 - **Parallel Processing**: Jobs are processed in small batches (5 at a time) for efficient API usage
 - **Caching**: Job summaries are cached to prevent redundant API calls
 - **Token Tracking**: Detailed tracking of token usage and costs for AI operations
+- **Architectural Improvements**: Clear separation of concerns with controllers and services
+- **Code Maintainability**: Modular design for easier maintenance and future extensions

 ## Deployment